manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     };

-But here is an important detail: if we send the request `http://127.0.0.1:8000/welcome?name=John&formally=false`, then *false* isn't a boolean value!
+But here the catch: if we send the request `http://127.0.0.1:8000/welcome?name=John&formally=false` to the server, then *false* isn't a boolean value!
 It too, like `name`, is a value of type `string`: `"false"`.

 The reason our code does work at all, even in this case, has to do with JavaScript's type system, its lack of strict type checking, and its ability to implicitly and silently transform values from one type into another - at least in some cases.

 We can easily demonstrate this on the Node.js CLI (reminder: just run `node` on the Terminal command line to get into the Node.js CLI).

-Start by running a simple `if` statment with an if clause that really is `false` in the boolean sense:
+Start by running a simple `if` statement with an if clause that actually resolves to `false` in the boolean sense:

     % node
     Welcome to Node.js v14.16.1.